 - In Happy Days, the cowardly Ralph Malph is terrified by an approaching tornado, so a doctor hypnotizes him despite that he says he's too strong-willed; the doctor then makes him completely fearless, leading to his almost getting killed — not only by the tornado, but also the Fonz.

 - From 30 Rock:

-- Urkel on Family Matters stated to a therapist that he cannot be hypnotized, until the therapist started swaying his pocketwatch back and forth, enthralling Urkel immediately.
+- Urkel on Family Matters stated to a therapist that he cannot be hypnotized.
+All the therapist had to do was show him a pocket watch, and he was immediately under.

-- In one episode of The Odd Couple, Felix confidently declares that he's immune because "persons of superior intellect cannot be hypnotized".
+- In one episode of The Odd Couple (1970), Felix confidently declares that he's immune because "persons of superior intellect cannot be hypnotized".
 After he goes under and Oscar asks what happened, the hypnotist jokes, "Since his intellect is too strong for hypnosis... he must be dead!"